Apply for the Award

 Nomination Process, Application Process, and Deadlines

-- To nominate a mentor, students must fill out this Nomination Form.
-The deadline for nominations was March 1, 2023.
+- To nominate a mentor, students or colleague must fill out the Nomination Form.
+The deadline for nominations is February 15, 2025.

-Required Application Materials.
 The following application materials are required to be submitted by all mentor nominees.
-The deadline for submission of these materials was April 15, 2023:
+The deadline for submission of these materials is March 21, 2025:

-- Nomination Letter that can speak firsthand about the nominee’s mentoring of UGR students (two-page limit; 1 inch margins, Times New Roman 12pt. font), written by the colleague nominator or the nominee (for student- or self-nominations).
-The letter should explain (a) the nominee’s personal commitment to research mentoring, (b) how the nominee individualizes mentoring strategies to fit student needs and limitations, and (c) how the nominee’s mentoring activity promotes diversity, equity, and inclusion in UR.
+- Nomination Letter that can speak firsthand about the nominee’s mentoring of undergraduate research students (two-page limit; 1-inch margins, Times New Roman 12pt. font), written by the colleague nominator or the nominee (for student- or self-nominations).
+The letter should explain (a) the nominee’s personal commitment to research mentoring, (b) how the nominee individualizes mentoring strategies to fit student needs and limitations, and (c) how the nominee’s mentoring activity promotes diversity, equity, and inclusion in undergraduate research.
 Additional information that gives more detailed insight into the nominee’s breadth of mentoring activities and/or mentoring philosophy and style is welcome.

-- Nominee CV tailored to showcase mentoring activities, which should provide information regarding cumulative mentoring activities involving UGR students (two-page limit, 1 inch margins, Times New Roman 12 pt. font).
+- Nominee CV tailored to showcase mentoring activities, which should provide information regarding cumulative mentoring activities involving undergraduate research students (two-page limit, 1-inch margins, Times New Roman 12 pt. font).
 Please indicate the number of students mentored and over what time period, all peer-reviewed publications with undergraduate co-authors, presentations with undergraduate coauthors (noting if they were at regional or national venues), grant application submissions by your undergraduate students, student awards or honors for research, and career/graduate school outcomes for your research students.

-- Student Letters – Two recommendation letters from UGR students who were mentored by the nominee within the past two to ten years (two-page limit, 1 inch margins, Times New Roman 12 pt font).
+- Student Letters – Two recommendation letters from undergraduate research students who were mentored by the nominee within the past two to ten years (two-page limit, 1-inch margins, Times New Roman 12 pt font).
 Students should explain in their letter (a) how their mentor showed commitment to helping them achieve in areas of their life that mean the most to them (i.e., academic, career, or personal growth) and (b) how their mentor modeled positive behaviors and successful performance.
 Additional information that gives more detailed insight into the mentor’s work on behalf of the student is welcome.

 The CUR Biology Councilors will review the completed applications and will choose the winners.
-Recipients will be notified in May 2022.
+Recipients will be notified in early May 2025.

 Questions regarding the application process may be addressed to Jessica Clark, chair of the CUR Biology Division Mentor Award Committee or CUR@CUR.org.